 Organizations need to let the crowd know about their own internal suggestions – this shows the types of ideas the organizations are interested in.
 Further, it fosters trust.

-Organizations should also avoid campaigns that did not produce many ideas the first time around.
+Organizations should avoid campaigns that did not produce many ideas the first time around.

 Newbies are more likely to respond to an organization’s call for ideas than the usual suspects – they don’t yet know whether the organization will listen to their ideas.
 Careful, though!
 It’s important that the organization shows newcomers that it cares.